yezyilomo/state-pool/README.md

 ### useGlobalStateReducer hook
 `useGlobalStateReducer` works just like `useReducer` hook but it accepts a reducer and a global state or key for the global state.
-In addition to the two parameters mentioned it accepts other optinal perameter which is the configuration object, available configurations are `default`, `persist`, `selector` & `patcher`, which will be discussed in detail later.
+In addition to the two parameters mentioned it accepts other optinal perameter which is the configuration object, available configurations are `default`, `persist`, `selector` & `patcher`.

 ```js